ericskh2/CityU-Grade-Checker/README.md

-# CityU-Grade-Checker
+# CityU Grade Checker

-Automatically notify CityU AIMS grade updates by telegram bot
+This is a python script for automatic notification of CityU AIMS grade updates with telegram bot.

+## Disclaimer:

+This script is still under development.

+The author is not a staff of City University of Hong Kong.
+Use at your own discretion.

+## Usage

+Todo